wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 [Highball Lounge](http://www.highballboston.com/) right next door to our office (they can see us, we can see them).
-She asked what we did and it turns out that she is an amazing designer who was completing her Masters in Design at Northeastern.
+She asked what we did and it turns out that she is an amazing designer who was completing her Masters in Information Design and Visualization at Northeastern.
 She did a summer internship with us and accepted our offer for full-time employment just recently.

 ### Hiring is hard